ystan98/ystan98/README.md

 - 👋 Hi, I’m @ystan98, currently studying in Singapore Management University
 - 👀 I’m interested in data science and project management and looking for  internship opportunities :)

+- Are you a repo?
+Cause I want to check you out & commit to you
 - Lastly, are you an API?
 Because I want to connect with you (Telegram: @heyitsys; Linkedin: https://www.linkedin.com/in/yeesentan/)